osg-htc/technology/docs/software/rpm-development-guide.md

 ### Build Process

-1. All necessary information to create the package will be committed to the VDT source code repository (see below)
+1. All necessary information to create the package will be committed to the OSG Software Packaging repository (see below)
 2. The [OSG build tools](../software/osg-build-tools.md) will take those files, create a source RPM, and submit it to our Koji build system

 Developers may use `rpmbuild` and `mock` for faster iterative development before submitting the package to Koji. `osg-build` may be used as a wrapper script around `rpmbuild` and `mock`.

 ### OSG Software Repository

-OSG Operations maintains the Yum repositories that contain our source and binary RPMs at `https://repo.opensciencegrid.org/osg/` and are mirrored at other institutions as well.
+OSG Operations maintains the Yum repositories that contain our source and binary RPMs at `https://repo.osg-htc.org/osg/` and are mirrored at other institutions as well.

 #### Release Levels